Born: July 16, 1943 in Port Arthur, Texas

 On February 25, 1989, Johnson was named by Jerry Jones as head coach of the Dallas Cowboys.
 In 1991, the team sent four players to the Pro-Bowl, the first since 1979.
 The Cowboys produced the leading rusher, Emmit Smith, and receiver, Michael Irvin, in the same year.
 The 1991 playoff was the Cowboys' first post-season win since 1982 and the club's 11-5 was their best since 1983.

 Johnson remained with the Cowboys until 1994 and led them to 2 Super Bowl victories.
-He is currently broadcasting for the Fox sports network and for HBO.
+He is currently broadcasting as an analyst for Fox NFL Sunday, on the Fox sports network NFL pregame show.

 In 2020 Coach, Jimmy Johnson was inducted into the NFL Hall of Fame.
 Congratulations Jimmy!!!!!